 If you are on Pinterest, I’m sure you have seen this recipe floating around.
 The second I saw it, I knew it would have to be featured here for the Christmas Tray series!
 What is more perfect than pretzels, chocolate and salted caramel for Christmas?
 Nothing.
 That’s what.
 Down with peppermint.
 Long live salted caramel.

 I know this is the second salted caramel recipe I have shared for Christmas this year but it’s a huge favorite in our family (as well as pretzels) so I knew it would be a big hit.
 My parents watched Noah recently so I whipped this up for them as a thank you.
 I sampled it before giving it all to them.
 I had to be able to tell you all what it tasted like.
-Oh, the sacrifices I make for this blog.
+Oh, the sacrifices I make for you guys.

 This is another simple and quick recipe to whip up at Christmastime.
 It seriously only took about 15 minutes from start to finish (not counting the freezing time).
 Throw a big handful in a cute cellophane bag, tie it up with a ribbon and hand out the happiness.

 - Sea salt or table salt (I used coarse sea salt)

 - Preheat your oven to 350 degrees.
 Then line a large jelly roll pan with aluminum foil and lay a single layer of pretzels down.

 - In a medium saucepan, melt the butter and the brown sugar until the sugar is dissolved.
 Let it boil gently just until it starts to stick to the bottom and it forms a nice smooth caramel.
 You’ll want to let it bubble a little and get really thick.
 Remove from heat and pour evenly over the top of the pretzels (don’t worry if every single pretzel isn’t covered).